Beau Allen

 Beau Christian Allen (born November 14, 1991) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He played college football for the Wisconsin Badgers and was selected by the Philadelphia Eagles in the seventh round of the 2014 NFL draft.

 Early life

 Beau attended Minnetonka High School, graduating in 2010.
 He was the only Minnetonka student in history to start all four years under coach Dave Nelson.
 He was ranked 5th in the state by the website Rivals.
 He was recruited by Notre Dame, Stanford, Michigan, UCLA, amongst others.
 He ultimately chose Wisconsin as that is the alma mater of his parents.

 College career

-In his last three years at Wisconsin, Allen had eight sacks and 15 tackles for loss.
+In his last three years at the University of Wisconsin, Allen had eight sacks and 15 tackles for loss.